 As The New York Times has noted, intensity is a critical component of an effective workout.
-Not to mention lots of other benefits research has found from high-intensity training: reduced appetite, better stress management, possibly even a longer life span.
+Not to mention lots of other benefits research has found from high-intensity training: reduced appetite, better stress management, improvement of menopause symptoms and weight loss, possibly even a longer life span!

 And if it takes less time you’re more likely to be able to do it consistently, right?